-The existing Licence requires the Licence Holder to carry out ambient monitoring for dust ( $PM{10}$ and $PM{2.5}$ ) at four fixed locations around the boundary of the premises (Figure 5).
-The Licence Holder is also required to monitoring dust using a portable monitor that can be relocated depending on the location of the crushing and screening equipment in relation to the nearest cultural heritage sites (as identified in the Cultural Heritage Management Plan and shown in Figure 6 below).
+The existing Licence requires the Licence Holder to carry out ambient monitoring for dust (PM{10} and $PM{2.5}$) at four fixed locations around the boundary of the premises (Figure 5).
+The Licence Holder is also required to monitor dust using a portable monitor that can be relocated depending on the location of the crushing and screening equipment in relation to the nearest cultural heritage sites (as identified in the Cultural Heritage Management Plan and shown in Figure 6 below) and taking into consideration prevailing wind conditions for the purpose of detecting dust emissions from crushing and screening activities.
 A management trigger is specified on the Licence to inform onsite personnel of elevated dust levels to ensure that appropriate mitigation measures are being implemented to minimise dust from the premises.